shubam3/CCI_TESTBED_DOCS_PUBLIC/source/sample_experiments/clearml.rst

 Data Preprocessing
 ------------------

-After loading the dataset, preprocessing steps are performed:
-* Rows with a path loss of 250 are removed.
-* Input (X, Y) and output (Path Loss) are separated.
-* Nulls are dropped and data is scaled using `MinMaxScaler`.
+After loading the dataset, preprocessing steps are performed: Rows with a path loss of 250 are removed.
+Input (X, Y) and output (Path Loss) are separated.
+Nulls are dropped and data is scaled using MinMaxScaler.

 .. code-block:: python